 I may indeed practice the five precepts, but how far does this take me?
 If I don’t kill, but I have anger or hatred towards somebody – is this moral?
 If I don’t steal, but I’m jealous when someone else gets something I want – is this moral?
 If I don’t lie directly, but I am a hypocrite and cheat myself inside – is it moral?
 If I don’t commit adultery, but I have sexual desire for the partner of another, or flirt with men despite the fact I have a boyfriend – is it moral?
 Is it right?
 Or is it wrong?

 It is not by adding more rules to our code that we work to be moral in a deeper way; but rather by applying the choice of right over wrong everywhere, in everything we do: to not only our physical actions, but our words, our thoughts, our intentions and our emotions.
-From this point of view, even though someone may follow the five precepts in his physical actions, if he harbours hatred towards somebody and fantasises about how he could kill them and what weapon he might use, it is as if he breaks the five precepts at the level of thought.
+From this point of view, even though someone may follow the five precepts in his physical actions; if he harbours hatred towards someone, or wishes to take revenge on someone, he breaks the five precepts at the level of thought.

 If we allow our mind to be overcome with anger, hatred, jealousy, sexual desire, greed – at this moment our mind is not moral, our thought is not right according to our own basic code of right and wrong.

-This kind of Morality is not a quality that it’s possible to develop once and then to have it, to be moral once and for all – it requires constantly checking inside ourselves: what is it?
+This kind of Morality requires constantly checking inside ourselves: what is it?
 Good or bad?
 Right or wrong?
 What do I want to do?
 What do I want to say?
 Who is driving inside, is it on the side of good or on the side of evil?

 If right is chosen over wrong inside, at the level of thought and intention, then all the rest follows from there: if we think rightly, we will naturally speak rightly and act rightly too.
 Everything has its beginning inside the mind.